Application Process

 Start planning how your study abroad experience fits into your Penn journey.

 Penn Abroad will guide you in setting goals, selecting a program, and completing your application.
-All study abroad applications must go through Penn Abroad—use the steps below to get started.
+All undergraduate study abroad applications must go through Penn Abroad— use the steps below to get started.

 Application Process